 The audit committee is responsible for assisting our board of directors in its oversight of the integrity of our financial statements, the qualifications and independence of our independent registered public accounting firm and our internal financial and accounting controls.
-The audit committee has direct responsibility for the appointment, compensation, retention (including termination) and oversight of our independent registered public accounting firm, and our independent registered public accounting firm reports directly to the audit committee.
+The audit committee has direct responsibility for the appointment, compensation, retention (including termination) and oversight of our independent registered public accounting firm reports directly to the audit committee.
 The audit committee also prepares the audit committee report that the SEC requires to be included in our annual proxy statement.